MikeSoughton/hypothesis-testing/README.md

 -----------------

-The paper demonstrates how to use the outputs of supervised classifiers or unsupervised anomaly detection methods can be used in Log-Likelihood Ratio hypothesis tests and in obtaining discovery significances.
-We use a CNN trained on QCD and top jet images (in $\eta$-$p_T$ space)Events are generated through [`MadGraph`](https://arxiv.org/abs/1106.0522) along with [`Pythia`](https://arxiv.org/abs/0710.3820) and [`Delphes`](https://arxiv.org/abs/1307.6346) for showering and detector effects.
+Currently there is much interest in using Machine Learning methods for detecting and identifying signals within HEP.
+However, little has so far been done towards the seemingly straightforward task of incorporating the results from these methods into statistical tests such as those used for discovery of new particles.
+Our paper demonstrates how to use the outputs of supervised classifiers or unsupervised anomaly detection methods can be used in Log-Likelihood Ratio hypothesis tests and in obtaining seperation and discovery significances.

+We train a CNN to distinguish between QCD and top jet images (in $\eta$-$p_T$ space) and then use the outputs of the CNN when applied to new data (which are the probabilities of a jet being a top jet) within a Log-Likelihood ratio hypothesis test.
+In doing so one can assess whether or not the data contains signal events     TOY

+Events are generated through [`MadGraph`](https://arxiv.org/abs/1106.0522) along with [`Pythia`](https://arxiv.org/abs/0710.3820) and [`Delphes`](https://arxiv.org/abs/1307.6346) for showering and detector effects.

 Tensorflow etc..